Everything You Need to Know About Well-Baby Visits

 There are a few things you can do to ensure you get the most out of your child’s well-child checkups:

 If it’s workable, schedule the visit for a time when you think your child will be well-rested and well-fed, and try to pick a time when you yourself aren’t rushed.
 Also, consider how busy your child’s healthcare provider will be.
-It may be easiest if you can get the first appointment of the day, or one that’s not during “rush hour.”
+It may be easiest if you can get the first appointment of the day or one that’s not during “rush hour.”

 Consider keeping a physical or digital record of what was discussed at each well-child visit.
 Keep copies of your child’s lab results and evidence of immunizations in the same spot or format as well.
 Having all this information in one place from the start will make it easier to look back and find the information when you need it.
 When your child enters preschool or school, you may need to provide documentation of certain medical details.

 Dress your child in clothes that are easy to remove and put back on.
-Your little one may be undressed for part of the visit and your child’s healthcare provider may need easy access to give immunizations.
+Your little one may be undressed for part of the visit, and your child’s healthcare provider may need easy access to give immunizations.

 Write down any questions you have and take the list with you so you don’t forget anything important.
 Having a list of questions also allows you to focus on the answers instead of thinking ahead about what to ask next.

 Well-child checkups are important for your child.
-They allow the healthcare provider to to track your child’s growth and development, give vaccinations or screening tests that are needed, and identify any problems nice and early.
+They allow the healthcare provider to track your child’s growth and development, give vaccinations or screening tests that are needed, and identify any problems nice and early.
 By working together, you and your child’s provider can give your child the best possible start in life.

 Plus, each well-child visit is a great opportunity for you to ask any questions you have about your child’s health and parenting in general.